brawer/geosmell/README.md

 It would be nice to completely automate the manual steps above, so that the tool could run in the cloud and periodically store the output into a Content Delivery Network such as Digital Ocean Spaces or similar.
-The tool should automatically find, download and de-compress the most recent dump from Wikimedia Commons; likewise, it should automatically create the output file in compressed form with the date-tagged name and then finally put the output into storage.
+The tool should automatically find and download the most recent dump from Wikimedia Commons; likewise, it should automatically create the output file in compressed form with the date-tagged name and then finally put the output into storage.